LennonLab/MicrobialBiodiversityTheory/README.md

 ## Re-running the Analyses/ Generating the Figures

+Files in the data folder ending with ".zip" will have to be unzipped before the code can be run.

-The code accepts arguments from the user.
+The code accepts the following arguments from the user.

 **Flags**